 Personal information is all kinds of information that in some way refers to you.
+For more information see guidelines on personal information from The Danish Data Protection Agency.

 If you contact us by mail or telephone, your inquiry and name will be registered with us.
 We use cloud solutions for our mail and administrative systems, and the data you send us will therefore be transmitted and possibly saved in our solutions i GCP (Google).